-RDM 3 (Random): Press this pushbutton to hear the tracks in random, rather than sequential, order.
-RDM and the track number will appear on the display.
+6 RDM (Random): Press this pushbutton to hear the tracks in random, rather than sequential, order.
+RDM ON will appear on the display.
+RDM T and the track number will appear on the display when each track starts to play.
+Press it again to turn off random play.
+RDM OFF will appear on the display.